 James Milner (Manchester City & Liverpool)

-Who has won the Premier League with two different clubs?
-The most recent answer to that question is James Milner who accomplished the feat in July 2020 and Liverpool won a historic first ever Premier League title.
+The most recent player to win the Premier League with two different clubs is James Milner, one of the greatest free transfers of all time, who accomplished the feat in July 2020 and Liverpool won a historic first ever Premier League title.

 The Yorkshireman has enjoyed a hugely distinguished career with spells at Leeds United, Aston Villa and Newcastle United predating a move to Manchester City which is where he pick up his first Premier League title in 2011/12.
 City would repeat the feat in 2013/4 before Milner moved to Liverpool in 2015.